keplr32b/source-corroboration-oracle/README.md

+# Source Corroboration Covenant

-## Source Corroboration Covenant- A standalone GenLayer Intelligent Contract primitive that records a fact only when independent public HTTPS sources corroborate it under consensus.
+A standalone GenLayer Intelligent Contract primitive that records a fact **only when independent public HTTPS sources corroborate it under consensus**.

 Insufficient corroboration, fetch failure patterns that drag the ratio below threshold, host violations, and validator disagreement all **fail closed** — no state is written.